Use this handy checklist before you leave to enjoy your summer!

 Top ten checklist

 Leave your home how you found it!
 Pack up all you belongings, recycle old items, remove all rubbish, empty or leave out the bins, lock up and return your keys.
 Make sure all your utility bills, TV licence and direct debits are cancelled/updated and balances are paid – and that you can contact your old housemates over the summer if you need to.
 Complete an inventory and take photos before you go.

 Make sure you’ve also returned your library books and paid any fines, and donate any unwanted items to SUBUs Big Give.

 If we need to email, call or write to you this summer, will we be able to reach you?
 Take a few minutes to check your contact details and update them needed.
 This is really helpful if you’re going on placement next year, and especially if you’re going overseas.
 You might want to contact Royal Mail to re-direct your post - but there is a cost to this.

 We’re still open – contact us if you need us

 Lectures might stop over the summer but all of our student services stay open.
 So if you need help with documents or finance from AskBU, need support looking for work, would like some wellbeing advice, or live locally and need some SportBU entertainment for yourself or the family, get in touch.

-Don’t wait to tell us if you think your current circumstances could affect your assignment or exam results - the sooner we know the sooner we can offer advice and any support you need.
-Find out more and read the policy on our Mitigating circumstances page.
+If you think your current circumstances could affect your assignment or exam results, don't wait until you get your results to tell us.
+The sooner we know, the sooner we can offer advice and any support you need.
+Find out more and read the policy on our mitigating circumstances page.

 Tier 4 (General) Student Visa